 The Town has implemented enhanced disinfecting efforts throughout our municipal buildings, and has closed some municipal buildings to the public.
 In those that remain open to the public, hand sanitizer is available for public use, and disinfecting wipes are available as well.
 The Town is strongly encouraging members of the public to practice social distancing, and if you are not feeling well, to please stay home, do not come to Town Hall or any municipal buildings.

 People of ANY AGE can contract COVID-19.
-The CDC has advised that reported illnesses have ranged from mild symptoms to severe illness and even death for confirmed COVID-19 cases, and that the symptoms commonly appear 2-14 days after exposure.
+The CDC has advised that reported illnesses have ranged from mild symptoms to severe illness and even death for confirmed COVID-19 cases, and that the symptoms commonly appear 2-14 days after exposure (the incubation period).

-The CDC and RIDOH advise that common symptoms include fever, cough, and shortness of breath, however have recently added that symptoms can also include muscle aches (myalgias), sore throat, headache, nausea or vomiting, diarrhea, runny nose or stuffy nose, sore throat, headache, or diarrhea.
+The CDC and RIDOH advise that common symptoms include fever, chills, shortness of breath or difficulty breathing, cough, muscle or body aches (myalgias), sore throat, headache, nausea or vomiting, diarrhea, runny nose or congestion, fatigue, and recent loss of taste or smell.
 RIDOH notes that people who have COVID-19 have experienced a range of different symptoms, to include only one or any combination of these symptoms, as well as other symptoms not listed here.